Cato Networks looks to solve the network security problem

 “Cato is creating the next chapter in the evolution of network security by unifying the network and security stack in the Cloud, addressing multiple enterprise challenges and use cases with one turnkey, service-based solution.”

-The Cato Cloud connects all enterprise network elements: branch locations, the mobile workforce, and physical and cloud data centres into a global, encrypted, and optimised network in the cloud.
+The Cato Cloud connects all enterprise network elements: branch locations, the mobile workforce, and physical and cloud data centers into a global, encrypted, and optimised network in the cloud.

 With all traffic, both WAN and Internet, consolidated in the cloud, Cato applies a set of security services to secure the traffic regardless of source or destination.